Resident Evil 3 (2020 video game): Plot

-Jill awakens on the day of the missile strike, October 1, and pursues Carlos to the lab.
-Tyrell then informs her that the U.S. government will not launch the missiles if they can retrieve a vaccine from the lab within a few hours.
-Although Nemesis kills Tyrell shortly afterwards, Jill manages to synthesize a vaccine.
+Jill wakes on the day of the missile strike, October 1, and follows Carlos to the lab.
+Tyrell informs her that the U.S. government will not launch the missiles if they can retrieve a vaccine from the lab within a few hours.
+Although Nemesis kills Tyrell shortly afterward, Jill manages to synthesize a vaccine.
 She also learns that Nicholai is a supervisor hired by an unknown contractor to sabotage Umbrella's efforts to hide their involvement while collecting combat data on the company's bioweapons, including Nemesis.
 An encounter with Nemesis prompts Nicholai to retrieve the vaccine from Jill as he leaves her to fight the monster.
-Jill eliminates Nemesis with a railgun and then meets up with Nicholai at a helipad.
+Jill eliminates Nemesis with a railgun and confronts Nicholai on a helipad.
 Nicholai destroys the vaccine, acknowledging that the city's fate is not important as long as he gets paid for sabotaging Umbrella.
-Carlos intervenes and restrains Nicholai, prompting Jill to shoot and injure him.
+Carlos intervenes and restrains Nicholai, prompting Jill to shoot and injure the man.
 Disgusted by his greed, Jill escapes the city with Carlos via helicopter, leaving Nicholai behind.
 As the city is destroyed by the missile strike, Jill vows to take down Umbrella at all costs.
-In a post-credit scene an unknown individual steals the sabotaged vaccine canister from Jill's apartment.